Valentine’s Day And February’s Chocolate Holidays: Free Recipes And Gift Ideas

 National Creme-Filled Chocolates Day (Feb.
 14)

 If you thought Feb.
-14 was solely for Valentine’s Day chocolates you’re mistaken.
+14 was solely for Valentine’s Day chocolates, you’re mistaken.
 Feb.
-14 is National Creme-Filled Chocolates Day and while many people will indulge in boxes of chocolates, there’s a special affinity for the creme-filled variety on this day.
+14 is National Creme-Filled Chocolates Day, and while many people will indulge in boxes of chocolates, there’s a special affinity for the creme-filled variety on this day.
 Check out the videos above to learn how to make your own creme-filled chocolates as these are not only the perfect treat but make wonderful gifts for Valentine’s Day or any time of year.

 - The Art of Candy Making: Sweet Indulgence: This free guide from Utah State University delves into the basics of candy making and includes recipes for making chocolate cordials, chocolate caramels, chocolate creme candies and more.